Marcelo Caetano: Prime minister

-The changes from the "political spring" (or "evolution in continuity," as Caetano called it) were far too little for large elements of the population that were eager for more freedom and had no memory of the instability that preceded Salazar.
-However, even those meager reforms had to be extracted with some effort from the more hardline members of the government, especially Tomás.
+The reforms did not go nearly far enough for large elements of the population that were eager for more freedom and had no memory of the instability that preceded Salazar.
+However, even those reforms had to be extracted with some effort from the more hardline members of the government, especially Thomaz.

-At bottom, Caetano was still an authoritarian himself, and never understood democracy.
-He was very disappointed when he discovered that the opposition was not content with the reforms he was able to wring out of the hardliners.
-After the 1973 elections, the regime's hardliners used their proximity to Tomás to pressure Caetano into abandoning his reform experiment.
+At bottom, Caetano was still an authoritarian himself.
+The heavy-handed repression of opposition figures even during the "political spring" showed he was not willing to move toward democracy.
+He was very disappointed when the opposition was not content with the meager reforms he was able to wring out of the hardliners.
+After the 1973 elections, the regime's hardliners used their proximity to Thomaz to pressure Caetano into abandoning his reform experiment.
 He had little choice but to acquiesce, since he had spent nearly all of his political capital to enact his reforms in the first place.

 Since the early 1960s, the Portuguese overseas provinces in Africa had been struggling for independence, but the government in Lisbon, was not willing to concede it, and Salazar sent troops to fight the guerrillas and the terrorism of the independence movements.
 By 1970, the war in Africa was consuming as much as 40% of the Portuguese budget, and there was no solution in sight.
 At a military level, despite the containment of the various independence movements with differentiating levels of success, their impending presence and their failure to disappear dominated public anxiety.
 Throughout the war, Portugal also faced increasing dissent, arms embargoes and other punitive sanctions imposed by most of the international community.

 After spending the early years of his priesthood in Africa, the British priest Adrian Hastings created a storm in 1973 with an article in The Times about the "Wiriyamu Massacre" in Mozambique.
 He revealed that the Portuguese Army had massacred 400 villagers in the village of Wiriyamu, near Tete, in December 1972.

 His report was printed a week before Caetano was supposed to visit Britain to celebrate the 600th anniversary of the Anglo-Portuguese alliance.
 Portugal's growing isolation following Hastings's claims has often been cited as a factor that helped to bring about the Carnation Revolution, a coup that deposed Caetano's regime in 1974.

 By the early 1970s, the counterinsurgency war had been won in Angola, it was less than satisfactorily contained in Mozambique and dangerously stalemated in Portuguese Guinea and so the Portuguese government decided to create sustainability policies to allow continuous sources of financing for the war effort for the long run.
 On 13 November 1972, a sovereign wealth fund, the Fundo do Ultramar (Overseas Fund) was enacted to finance the counterinsurgency effort in the Portuguese overseas territories.
 In addition, new decree laws (Decretos-Leis n.os 353, de 13 de Julho de 1973, e 409, de 20 de Agosto) were enforced to reduce military expenses and increase the number of officers by incorporating irregular militia as if they were regular military academy officers.